s00d/github-action-runner/README.md

 ## Description

-`gar` (GitHub Actions Runner) is a console utility written in Rust for working with GitHub Actions.
-It allows you to trigger GitHub Actions workflows right from your command line.
+`gar` (GitHub Actions Runner) is a command-line utility written in Rust for working with GitHub Actions.
+It allows you to run GitHub Actions workflows directly from the command line.

 ## Installation

-You can download the pre-compiled binary from the [Releases](https://github.com/s00d/github-action-runner/releases) page on GitHub.
-Choose the version that suits your operating system and architecture.
+You can download a precompiled binary from the [Releases page](https://github.com/s00d/github-action-runner/releases) on GitHub.
+Choose the version that matches your operating system and architecture.

 If you want to compile the project from source, follow these steps: